mightypirate1/DRL-Tetris/README.md

 These components may be separated into different repositories at some time in the future, but for now they are one.

 > NOTE: The master-branch contains some features that are experiental.
-If there are issues, revert to the stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/stable)
+If there are issues, revert to the stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/stable) or the kinda_stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/kinda_stable).
+The latter "should" be stable, but testing all features is pretty time-consuming, and I try to make headway.

 > NOTE: The quality of code has changed as I learned.
 Please be lenient when looking at the remnants of old code.
 There will come a day when it's fixed, let's hope!